sd17spring/sd17spring.github.io/_assignments/setup-your-environment.md

 $ ls ~
 ```

-In this case you would open a Linux terminal and type the characters "ls ~"
+In this case you would open a Linux terminal and type the characters "`ls ~`"
-and then hit the enter key (notice that you don't actually type the "$" at any
+and then hit the enter key (notice that you don't actually type the "`$`" at any
 time).
 If you don't know what a Linux terminal is yet, that is okay!
 Keep
 reading!